Herbert Mataré: Biography

 Because of the air raids on Berlin in 1943, the Telefunken laboratory was moved to the Cistercian abbey in Lubiąż (Leubus) Silesia, where Mataré focused on improving the cm-wave (SHF) receiver sensitivity.

 In 1944, as the Soviet army closed in, the site and most of its equipment were abandoned and the operation was transferred to Thuringia.
 Later Mataré taught physics and mathematics in Wabern near Kassel and gave lectures at the Aachen university, and he was invited to build a semiconductor diode plant for Compagnie des Freins et Signaux Westinghouse in Aulnay-sous-Bois near Paris.

+The final 20 years of his life Mataré split time between his homes in Hückelhoven, Germany and Malibu, California.

 Academic degrees

 Important work

 Independently of American work, the German researchers Mataré and Heinrich Welker developed the first operational French transistor at Compagnie des Freins et Signaux Westinghouse in Aulnay-sous-Bois near Paris during the years 1945 to 1948.
 They filed their first transistor patent application on 13 August 1948.
 This European invention was presented to the public on 18 May 1949 as the "Le Transistron".

 In 1951/1952, Mataré founded Intermetall in Düsseldorf, the first company to offer diodes and transistors.